14 reasons you are better than your fund manager

 9. You decide

 You make the final decision after you have done the analysis.
-You may be wrong but at least you make the calls either way.
+You may be wrong but at least you decide.

 A lot of funds are managed by committees.
 Apart from the problems of group-think, investment committees are staffed with people throughout the organisation with different investment approaches, not all of which have shown good historical results.